 Google's Gboard has always been one of our favorite Android keyboard options, and we're going to show you how to create emoji mashups within Gboard to make your typing experience even more fun.
-This little trick takes advantage of a feature that Google calls the Emoji Kitchen, and it allows you to make some creative emoji combinations.
+This little trick takes advantage of a feature that Google calls the Emoji Kitchen, and it allows you to cook up some creative emoji combinations.

-How to create your Gboard emoji mashups
+How to create your own Gboard emoji mashups

 Note that the "emoji kitchen" feature may function slightly differently between apps or on different devices.
 As of this writing, Google says that the Emoji Kitchen is supported in Gmail, Google Messages, Facebook Messenger, Snapchat, Telegram, and WhatsApp, just to name a few.
 If you didn't see your favorite messaging app on that list, try it out and see if it works — Google is updating Gboard all the time!